 Go to the Manage menu of the Intel® Rapid Storage Technology utility and click Recover data in Manage Volume.

-The Status item on the left of the screen displays the rebuild progress.
+The Status item on the left of the screen displays the recovering status.
+After the recovery volume is completed, the Status will display as Normal.

 Click Yes to begin the data recovery.